• Home

 And for just a bit more, also consider one of the best in Merida:

-• Luz en Yucatan: There’s a reason why this 15-room boutique hotel has been consistently listed as a #1 accommodation in Merida by popular travel guidebooks and Tripadvisor alike.
+- Luz en Yucatan: There’s a reason why this 15-room boutique hotel has been consistently listed as a #1 accommodation in Merida by popular travel guidebooks and Tripadvisor alike.
 Perhaps it’s the excellent location right next to Parque Santa Lucia.
 Maybe it’s the well-appointed rooms that are all different from one another.
-Perhaps it’s the relaxed atmosphere, the inviting pool, communal kitchen, and dining area.
+Perhaps it’s the relaxed atmosphere, the inviting pool, the communal kitchen, and the dining area.
 Nah, we think it’s because Luz is owned by travelers who have mastered what travelers are looking for in a place to stay.
 Oh, and the freebies go well beyond coffee at Luz.
 You’ll find complimentary cervezas in the mini-fridges and there’s a mythical hospitality bar if you fancy a shot of tequila!
 (I know where we’re staying next visit!)
-Note: Luz tends to book up solid during high season, so reserve early.
+Note: Luz tends to book up solid during the high season, so reserve early.
 Check availability now.

 Home Rentals and Boutique Offers in Merida